Skip to main content

 Baby Crows or Ravens

 If you find a baby crow out of the nest, immediate action should be taken.
 Putting the baby back in the nest is always the best option.
-If you are unable to put it back, then it should be taken to a licensed rehabilitator.
+If you are unable to put the baby back, then the animal should be taken to a licensed wildlife rehabilitator.

 Juvenile Crows or Ravens

-What to do if you found a Crow or Raven
+What To Do If You Find a Crow or Raven

-• Watch it for an hour to make sure the parents come before trying to intervene.
+• Watch the bird for an hour to see if the parents come before trying to intervene.

-• The babies can be identified by their blue/grey eyes and the corners of the mouth will be pink.
+• Remember that young crows and ravens are almost a large as their parents.
+The babies can be identified by their blue/grey eyes and the pink corners of their mouths.

-• If they are fully feathered, other Crows or Ravens are around and their are no predators, its best to leave them alone.
+• If they are fully feathered, other crows or ravens are around and there are no predators in the vicinity, it’s best to leave them alone.

-1. It is a baby (blue/grey eyes and pink mouth) and the parents are known to be dead or do not come around to feed it.
+1. The bird is a baby (blue/grey eyes and pink mouth corners) and the parents are confirmed deceased or do not return.

-3. Injured or caught by a dog or cat.
+3. The baby is injured or caught by a dog or cat.
 A cat-caught bird should always come in because of a cat's highly infectious mouth.

-4. A pet or child has brought a baby from parts unknown.
+4. A pet or child has brought a baby from an unknown location, making reunification challenging.

 5. The bird is falling over to one side.